habitat-sh/habitat/www/source/tutorials/getting-started-configure-plan.html.md

 5. Save the file.

 All user-defined expressions must have the **cfg** prefix.
 For general service settings, Habitat also defines several system expressions that you may use to configure your service at runtime.
-See the [Runtime configuration settings](/docs/plan-syntax#runtime-configuration-settings) section of the Plan syntax guide for more information.
+See the [Runtime configuration settings](/docs/plan-syntax#runtime-configuration-settings) section of the plan syntax guide for more information.

 As we said, a TOML file is associated with your configuration file and specifies the default values for your service at start up.
 If you have a templatized configuration file, then you must include a `default.toml` file in your plan folder.